Find the perfect present with The Bump’s holiday gift guides

 At 35 weeks, some moms-to-be feel like they have a ton of stuff left to do before baby’s arrival.
 Others can barely wait for baby to make their debut.
 Either way, try not to stress; baby will show up when they’re ready and won’t care if you haven’t checked every little detail off your list.
 As long as you’ve got a safe place for baby to sleep, some diapers and an infant car seat for the ride home, you’ve already got a bunch of baby’s basic needs taken care of.

-Video Recap at 35 Weeks
+Video Highlights at 35 Weeks

 Watch Week 35 Highlights